 Teresa Griffith grew up on a farm in central Alberta.
 After graduating high school, she became a starving student at the University of Alberta, studying physics.
 She enjoyed it very much, although she didn’t always know it at the time.
 Upon finishing, she got the excellent and challenging job of Staff Scientist at Science North, an interactive science centre in Sudbury, Ontario.
 Seven years and one marriage later, for something completely different, she undertook the intensive training to become a Flight Service Specialist at Nav Canada.
 When given the opportunity to leave her job and do something she loves even more, she took it, and started her own canoe and kayak outfitting company, Flow North Paddling Company.
 She loves to canoe and kayak, as well as knit, paint, sing, blog, and do all kinds of outdoor activities.
 She has done several hours of helicopter flight training, purely for the challenge and the thrill of flying.
-She has recently joined the volunteer fire department in her home town.

 Note From Teresa: